Skip to main content

 A system that cannot match the answer to the patient has not solved relevance.
 It has automated a liability.

-At the Internet Brands Global AI Hackathon, we built HPPIE (Hyper-Personalized Patient Insights Engine) to test whether integrating persona modeling at the retrieval stage closes the clinical relevance gap.
+At a Global AI Hackathon, HPPIE (Hyper-Personalized Patient Insights Engine) was built to test whether integrating persona modeling at the retrieval stage closes the clinical relevance gap.
 HPPIE placed 2nd of 300+.

 What is standard RAG missing for patients?